Foxcirc/Foxcirc/README.md

 lost a lot of stuff because my computer kinda died and I wasn't using github then.

 Currently I am enjoying in Rust, because Rust 🦀
-I wanna get into go though, so google can spy on me some more
+I wanna get into Go though, so google can spy on me some more

 I use Artix linux btw, so I can feel superior to Arch users, the only problem is that discord doesn't work and I have absolutely no clue why.

 Feel free to message me whenever you want, I like meeting new people

 # Projects